fossasia/open-event-server/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 # Communication

 Please join our mailing list to discuss questions regarding the project: https://groups.google.com/forum/#!forum/open-event

 # Getting Started

-## How do I install Open-Event Server with Docker?:
+## How do I install Open-Event Server with Docker ?

 To install Open-Event Server with Docker please refer to [Docker installation](docs/DOCKER.md)

-## How do I install Open-Event Server with Vagrant?:
+## How do I install Open-Event Server with Vagrant ?

 For installation steps on how to deploy Open-Event Server using vagrant please refer to [Vagrant installation](docs/VAGRANT.md)

+## How do I run Open Event Server locally ?

+A step-by-step guide on how to run Orga server on a system can be found in [RUNNING.md](docs/RUNNING.md)

-## How to configure Bower? :
+## How to configure Bower ?

 In order to install and configure bower please refer to [Bower installation](docs/BOWER.md)